 Scrub your feeds way before you apply for anything.
 The privacy filters on FB are decent but get in the habit of assuming everything you post is going to be seen.
 If you couldn’t explain it to your family or children, don’t post it.

-On social media, you are the groups you belong too in the eyes of employers.
-You might not say anything objectionable but if you are a member of a site where there is racist, sexist, LGBT-phobic and/or misogynistic commentary shared by others (i.e. most military humor/lifestyle groups), get out of those groups.
+On social media, you are the groups you belong to in the eyes of employers.
+You might not say anything objectionable but if you are a member of a site where there is racist, sexist, LGBT-phobic, and/or misogynistic commentary shared by others (i.e. most military humor/lifestyle groups), get out of those groups.
 This is important because I have personally seen several people not get work because of this point.

 Profile pictures.
-Pick a decent picture of yourself or family and not something ridiculous.
+Pick a decent picture of yourself or your family and not something ridiculous.
 Given the privacy filters, the employer might not see your feed but they will see your profile picture and if it is you boozing it up or half-clothed and partying, they will pass you by.
 As I said, a decent picture of yourself on vacation, a family photo, and yeah even a benign military picture should be fine.

-My final bit of advice is be happy and be hungry without being desperate.
+My final bit of advice is to be happy and be hungry without being desperate.
 Looking for a job is enormously stressful and I missed some meals and sleep during the process.
 It is not a naturally pleasant experience but it need not be a miserable one either.
 People will pick up your demeanor within a second of you entering the room and the question they are asking is, ‘Would I want this person as my co-worker/employee?’
 If you’re dour, stressed out, immature, or just generally look like you are doing something unpleasant, they won’t want to be around you.
 I’m convinced now that employers don’t feel a ‘special’ obligation to hire military people – but a part of them wants to give us a shot and how you comport yourself will go a long way towards convincing them to do so.

 Scott Faith is a veteran of a half-dozen combat deployments and has served in several different Special Operations units over the course of his Army career.
 Scott’s writing focuses largely on veterans’ issues, but he is also a big proponent of Constitutional rights and has a deep interest in politics.
 He often allows other veterans who request anonymity to publish their work under his byline.
-Scott welcomes story ideas and feedback on his articles, and can be reached at firstname.lastname@example.org.
+Scott welcomes story ideas and feedback on his articles and can be reached at firstname.lastname@example.org.